 According to some research studies, eating more fruits and vegetables might help you smell better!

 New hair here, new hair there, new hair where?

-Thanks to puberty hormones, hair starts to grow in new areas around your body.
-During puberty, everyone grows hair in the armpits and pubic area.
+Thanks to puberty hormones, hair grows in new areas around your body.
+During puberty, everyone grows hair in the armpits and pubic areas.
 Arm and leg hairs also get thicker and darker.
 For most kids, these are the very first signs of puberty.

-Boys will also start to grow hair around their lips and on their cheeks and chins.
+Boys will also grow hair around their lips, cheeks, and chins.
 During the teenage years, facial hair can get thick and dark enough to become a mustache and beard.

-It’s also common for girls to grow some new hair on their face, though it’s usually sparse compared to boys.
-Sometimes people forget about this fact about puberty.
+It’s also common for girls to grow new hair on the face, though it’s usually sparse compared to boys.
+Sometimes, people forget about this fact about puberty.